-This innovative, multi-level three-year project to increase the voice of direct stakeholders (people living with conditions that require palliative care now or may in the future) in South Africa and Ethiopia is set to start February this year.
+We aim to increase the voice of direct stakeholders (people living with conditions that require palliative care now or may in the future) in South Africa and Ethiopia and share learning throughout Anglophone Africa.

 Previous research has identified a low demand for palliative care, and lack of political will as two main barriers to accessing palliative care.
 This project will address these two issues and should provide lessons for others to use worldwide.

 We will engage direct stakeholders to tell their story and speak out about the issues that matter most to them.
 The project is a model collaboration between international, regional, national and community-level groups, as well as individual patients and carers.

 We will share the stories to specific target audiences using social media, as well as through regional and national news media, organisational communications channels, community meetings, and direct advocacy with national governments.

 Please see the links below for media produced though the project.

 The Worldwide Hospice Palliative Care Alliance (WHPCA), The African Palliative Care Association (APCA), the Hospice Palliative Care Association (HPCA) of South Africa and Hospice Ethiopia.